aqian853/PEPP_traj/README.md

     ├── .gitignore         <- Files to not upload to github - by default includes /data ├── LICENSE            <- usage license if applicable ├── data
-    │   ├── processed      <- The final dataset (can include subfolders etc) ├──
-            ├──
-    │   └── raw            <- The original dataset, contains the raw PEPP data │
+    │   ├── processed      <- The processed data, including subsets of SANS, CDSS, or LV1 dataset │   └── raw            <- The original dataset, contains the raw PEPP data │
     ├── notebooks          <- Empty